-- Option 3 - Employee takes prorated holiday time and, if approved by supervisor, works any additional hours that would normally be worked on another day during the same week.
+- Option 3 - Employee takes prorated holiday time and, if approved by manager, works any additional hours that would normally be worked on another day during the same week.

 Holiday falls on a day an employee does not work:

 - Option 1 - Employee works a regular day and gets additional pay for their prorated holiday time.

 - Option 2 - Employee takes their prorated holiday time on a regular work day in the same week as the holiday.

 Polling places throughout the United States are generally open for extended hours on election day, but some employee schedules may make it difficult for employees to vote.
 In instances where a polling location is not open at least 2 - 3 hours before or after an employee’s scheduled shift, a department should provide the employee with sufficient time, generally up to two hours of paid time off for voting.
 The two hours is considered paid time off, will not be deducted from the employee’s leave balances, and will not be used to calculate overtime and other premium pay.

 Employees should provide reasonable notice to their manager if they will need to be absent from their regularly scheduled work shift to vote.
 The employee should provide proof of the hours of operation of their polling location before any paid time off is approved.